Passports and Visas Bali Visa.

 - MacaoSpecial Administrative Region,

 Effective from 28th May 2007, the government through Ministerial Decree by the Minister of Law and Human Rights, extended Visa on Arrival (VoA) facilities to another 11 countries, bringing to a total of 63 countries, whose nationals may enter Indonesia by taking Visa on Arrival, reports Bisnis Indonesia.
 The additional 11 countries are : (1) Algeria, (2) Czechoslovakia, (3) Fiji, (4) Latvia, (5) Libya,(6) Lithuania, (7) Panama.
 (8) Romania, (9) Slovakia, (10) Slovenia, and (11) Tunisia.

-VOA arrival costs US$25 for 30 days, there is no longer a visa available valid for 7 days.
+Visa On Arrival (VOA) costs US$35 for 30 days and the price of a seven day VOA is USD$15.
 Processing is relatively fast in Bali and those who cannot pay in US$ can change money on the spot at a money changer.
 The 30 day visa may be extended for a further 30 days by paying an additional US$35.
 You will have to leave Indonesia and return if you wish to stay longer than 60 days.